aiman-al-masoud/deixiscript/src/transpile/README.md

 # Validate Against Conceptual Model

-Check that the relationships between the entities in the World Model don't conflict with the constraints from the Conceptual Model.
+Check that the relationships between the entities in the World Model don't conflict with the constraints imposed by the Conceptual Model.

 # Generate updated Deixiscript ASTs